thisisyazhini/memory-game/README.md

 - Inspired by classic memory card games.

-- Special thanks to the creators of React, Tailwind CSS, and all the open-source libraries used in this project.
+- Special thanks to the creators of React, Tailwind CSS, DaisyUI components and all the open-source libraries used in this project.

 - Emoji data provided by Emoji API.